Maurice Connolly

 Maurice Connolly (March 13, 1877 – May 28, 1921) was elected in 1912 to a single term as a Democratic member of the U.S. House of Representatives from Iowa's 3rd congressional district.
 After giving up his House seat in an unsuccessful bid for election to the U.S. Senate in 1914, Connolly then served as an aviation officer in World War I and died in a plane crash in 1921.

 Background

 He was born in Dubuque, Iowa on March 13, 1877, as the son of a successful carriage maker, Tom Connolly, and his wife Ellen Brown Connolly.
 Connolly attended the common schools.
-He was graduated from Cornell University, Ithaca, New York, in 1897, where he was a member of the Quill and Dagger society.
+He graduated from Cornell University, Ithaca, New York, in 1897, where he was a member of the Quill and Dagger society.
 In 1898, at age twenty-one, he graduated from the New York University School of Law, in New York City.
 He was admitted to the bar in 1899 and did postgraduate work at Balliol College, Oxford, England, and the University of Heidelberg, Germany.
 He returned to Dubuque when his father died suddenly in 1903, and assumed his ownership and management of the Connolly Carriage Company.
 Later, Connolly engaged in the insurance business and banking.